wp-media/imagify-plugin/readme.txt

 =How long are images stored by Imagify?=

-Once your images have been optimized via the WP plugin, compressed images stay on your end forever (even if you delete the Imagify account).
+Once your images have been optimized via the WP plugin, the compressed images stay on your end forever (even if you delete the Imagify account).

 During the optimization process, compressed images sent via the API or WordPress plugin are stored for one hour on our server (they are already sent back to your site and stay there safely).